JohnGarland/gatsby-starter-lumen/src/pages/articles/2018-07-20---TheLightbeckons/index.md

 tags:
   - "Games"
   - "RPG"
-  - "Web Development"
+  - "HARP"
-description: "A list of six new worlds for a forthcoming one shot roleplaying game."
+description: "A list of six new worlds for a forthcoming one-shot roleplaying game."
 ---

 So these are six worlds I thought might be fun to play in, with.
 If they interest you, hit me up on [@informationhead](https://twitter.com/informationhead) :) John.

+*Update * my players have decided they want to do MR James AND Palisade! should be fun.

 ##Six Worlds
 ### 1. Myazaki’s World